 Difference Between MySQL and MSSQL

-MySQL vs MSSQL is relational database management systems (RDBMS).
-RDBMS is a piece of software that stores information in a tabular format i.e. rows and columns.
-Each row and column is called a record and field respectively.
-Structured Query Language (SQL) is the means to interact with database systems for the creation, updating, and deletion of data.
+MySQL vs MSSQL is a relational database management system (RDBMS).
+RDBMS is software that stores information in a tabular format, i.e., rows and columns.
+Each row and column is called a record and field, respectively.
+Structured Query Language (SQL) is the means to interact with database systems to create, update, and delete data.

 MySQL

-MySQL was initially released by the Sweden based firm MySQL AB in 1995 as an open-source RDBMS (Relational Database Management System).
-Later, Oracle Corporation acquired the MySQL AB.
-Currently, the open-source variant of the MySQL is available under the terms of GNU GPL (General Public License) and the proprietary version is governed by the terms of Oracle Inc., of course, with additional functionalities.
+MySQL was initially released by the Sweden-based firm MySQL AB in 1995 as an open-source RDBMS (Relational Database Management System).
+Later, Oracle Corporation acquired MySQL AB.
+Currently, the open-source variant of MySQL is available under the terms of GNU GPL (General Public License), and the proprietary version is governed by the terms of Oracle Inc., of course, with additional functionalities.
 MySQL is one of the components of the open-source LAMP (Linux, Apache, MySQL, PHP/Python/Perl) web development technology stack.
-Owing to its high performance, MySQL is widely used by large technology giants in varieties of applications including TYPO3, MODx, Joomla, WordPress, Drupal, Google, Facebook, Twitter, Flickr, and YouTube, among others.
+Owing to its high performance, MySQL is widely used by large technology giants in varieties of applications, including TYPO3, MODx, Joomla, WordPress, Drupal, Google, Facebook, Twitter, Flickr, and YouTube, among others.

 MSSQL

-MSSQL Server is a proprietary RDBMS (Relational Database Management System) developed by Microsoft.
-It was initially introduced in 1989.
-MSSQL is primarily written in C and C++.
-Microsoft offers a variety of MSSQL editions suitable for the differing requirements of software development projects which may range from small data storage needs to enterprise level applications simultaneously accessed by millions of users.
+Microsoft developed MSSQL Server as a proprietary Relational Database Management System (RDBMS).
+It was first introduced in 1989 and is primarily written in C and C++.
+Microsoft offers a variety of MSSQL editions suitable for the differing requirements of software development projects, ranging from small data storage needs to enterprise-level applications simultaneously accessed by millions of users.
 MSSQL was originally intended for Windows and is usually a part of the Windows environment.

 Head To Head Comparison Between MySQL and MSSQL (Infographics)